<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

-In the first week of February, Google announced a new change to their price policy.
-Starting April 6th, 2021 it will be mandatory to have checkout prices match the advertised price shoppers see on the SERP.
-Not complying with the new enforcement can lead to account suspension.
+Since April 6th, 2021, it is mandatory to have checkout prices match the advertised price shoppers see on the SERP.
+Not complying with this enforcement can lead to account suspension.

 If Google finds it’s not the same then you get a 28 day warning period in order to change the mismatch.
-Act on this warning quickly, because at the end of the 28 day period your account is at risk of being suspended
+You need to act quickly on this warning, otherwise your account is at risk of being suspended

 Taking shipping into account